ayaan9618/TruGene/src/sequences/readme.md

-In this flower you have saved the all sequence text file of
+In this flower you have saved the all sequence text file